Safe-Security/signal/csharp/README.md

 1. Run sample application that generates signals and submits to SAFE.
 2. Check the results in SAFE.
 3. Create your own signal.
-4. Create a zip file for multiple signals and submit it to SAFE
+4. Create a zip file for multiple signals and submit it to SAFE (Optional, use in case of bulk signals submission)

 **Pre-Requisites**